 The cannula size should be as small as possible to meet the clinical needs of the patient.
 Cannulas are sized by ‘gauge’ or ‘G’ – the larger the gauge the smaller the bore size and the slower the rate of flow.
-Pink (20G) and blue (22G) cannulas are commonly used on the wards for fluid and medication infusions, and larger orange (14G) or grey (16G) cannulas will be used to gain intravenous access in surgical emergencies for rapid transfusion.
+Green (18G), pink (20G) and blue (22G) cannulas are commonly used on the wards for fluid and medication infusions, and larger orange (14G) or grey (16G) cannulas will be used to gain intravenous access in surgical emergencies for rapid transfusion.

 Ensure the patient is comfortable and check which arm they would prefer blood to be taken from.
 Ask the patient to expose their arm by rolling their sleeve up, if necessary.

 Ask the patient if they have any allergies, specifically to latex.
 Also ask whether they are taking any medications, specifically anticoagulants, and if they have had any surgery recently that may affect the arm you take blood from.
 Check whether the patient is currently in any pain.